 Who Must Be Licensed?

 The obligation to License rests with the owner of the property.
 The licensing requirements DO NOT APPLY to properties located within the city limits of certain incorporated municipalities.
-To determine if licensing requirements apply, property owners may call the Licensing and Registration unit at 240-777-3666.
+To determine if licensing requirements apply, property owners may check the eProperty Data Mining website or call the Licensing and Registration Unit at (240) 777-0311.
 Owners of property located within incorporated municipalities should also contact local city governments to inquire about municipal licensing requirements.

-What are the New Requirements regarding Lead Based Paint ?
+What are the Requirements regarding Lead Poisoning Compliance?

-Effective October 1, 2004, the Montgomery County Department of Housing and Community Affairs (DHCA) is compelled by legislation enacted by the Maryland General Assembly to require that owners of rental properties built prior to January 1, 1950 demonstrate full compliance with the requirements of the Maryland Department of the Environment (MDE) Lead Poisoning Prevention Programwhen issuing a Rental Facility License.
+Effective January 1, 2015, the Montgomery County Department of Housing and Community Affairs (DHCA) is compelled by legislation enacted by the Maryland General Assembly to require that owners of rental properties built prior to January 1, 1978 demonstrate full compliance with the requirements of the Maryland Department of the Environment (MDE) Lead Poisoning Prevention Program when issuing a Rental Facility License.

 Are there penalties for failure to obtain a License?

-For current fee amounts and further information, refer to Frequently Asked Licensing/Registration Questions or contact the Licensing and Registration unit at 240-777-3666.
+For more information, refer to Frequently Asked Licensing/Registration Questions or contact the Licensing and Registration Unit at (240) 777-0311.